avermeulen/InnovationDay/README.md

 ###Install Firmata

-You will need to install firmata on your Arduino using the Arduino IDE, install the supplied Firmata version.
-The one under sketches.
+You will need to install firmata on your Arduino using the Arduino IDE, see the [instructions](./Johnny5Intro.md)

 ### Git setup